-Budapest and Hungary experiences the first heat wave of summer 2015 with daily maximum temperatures reaching and sometimes exceeding 30-35 deg.
+Budapest /Hungary usually have the 2 – 3 heat waves in summer with daily maximum temperatures reaching and sometimes exceeding 30-35 deg.
 Celsius/86-95 deg.
 Fahrenheit.

 What can one do in such extreme heat in a city?

 Here are some tips to help you make the dog days (kánikula in Hungarian) bearable and even enjoyable.

 On a scorching summer day nothing will ease the heat better than a dip in a pool.

 You’re lucky because besides the historic thermal spas, our city has some great outdoor pools, and beaches to enjoy in summer: try one of the most scenic, the Palatinus Bath, with 11 pools and giant slides on Margaret Island.

 Sightseeing is a bit tricky in hot weather when the buildings, asphalt and concrete of the city radiate the heat and no one feels like going on a 2-hour walking tour.

 TIP: If it’s unbearably hot during the day to trudge around in the city, sightsee at night.